 We all have those men that we look to for style inspiration.
 Whether it is David Beckham, Ryan Reynolds, or Dwayne Johnson, some of the best-dressed celebrities can determine the course of fashion in menswear.
 The trap we can fall into when we take inspiration from celebrities is that we impersonate them instead of emulating them.

 The reason this doesn’t work, outside of creating the look of a lack of originality, is that what works for David Beckham won’t necessarily work for you.
 Not only is that going to cause immense frustration when you put something on that looked great in the magazine but not in the mirror, but these people employ stylists and a rather large bank account to ensure they look that good.
 Instead, if you like how Beckham wears T-shirts and denim, find a great denim brand within your budget and the right T-shirt for your lifestyle.
 Don’t copy their clothes; copy their approach.

 Whether you are buying suits, denim, shoes, or a hat, you can choose between spending very little money on something that will do for now or dropping more on something that will do for years to come.
 While it may seem more practical to go the cheap route and save money for something else, you almost always spend more in the long run because the cheap garments break down.

-Dropping more money upfront allows you to choose garments that will last, which you can wear for years to come.
+Dropping more money upfront allows you to choose garments that will last.
+Choosing the kind of garment you can wear for years to come.
 One of the ways to look at it is how much each wear costs.
 If you buy a cheap suit for a few hundred dollars, it can break down quickly, causing you to buy a new one sooner.
 The cost per wear is higher than a high-quality suit you can wear for ten times longer.

 We all want to look good.
 The retail stores and fashion industry have conditioned us to believe the only way to do that is to wear the latest fashion trends.
 The truth is that if it doesn’t fit well, it won’t matter.
 How your garment fits is infinitely more important than whether or not it is the latest fashion.
 You can have the most up-to-date fashion trends, but if they don’t fit well, you will look extremely outdated.